Accelerating High-Order Finite Element Simulations at Extreme Scale with FP64 Tensor Cores

 Using the tensor-core-optimized kernels, we then demonstrate excellent full-system scalability of the application code on one of the world's largest supercomputers---the \emph{Alps} system at the Swiss National Supercomputing Centre (CSCS).

-The main contributions of this paper are: \begin{itemize} \item Detailed design and analysis of the programming and optimization of FP64 tensor cores for irregularly shaped matrix multiplies. \item To the best of our knowledge, the first example of using directly programmed FP64 tensor cores in a complex, PDE-based HPC application code, in order to improve throughput of high-order finite element kernels (by up to 59\%). \item Performance comparison of GH200 and GB200 FP64 tensor cores including energy efficiency analysis (27\% improvement), which has not been reported for small matrix tensor core operations before. \item Demonstration of full-system scalability of the application code for each of the implemented kernel versions on a leading-edge supercomputer. \end{itemize}
+The main contributions of this paper are: \begin{itemize} \item Detailed design and analysis of the programming and optimization of FP64 tensor cores for irregularly shaped matrix multiplies. \item To the best of our knowledge, the first example of using directly programmed FP64 tensor cores in a complex, PDE-based HPC application, in order to improve throughput of high-order finite element kernels (by up to 59\%).
+We show that shared memory data motion, not FLOPs, is the performance bottleneck, and demonstrate strong correlation between tensor core data motion reduction and improved application performance. \item Performance comparison of GH200 and GB200 FP64 tensor cores including energy efficiency analysis (27\% improvement), which has not been reported for small matrix tensor core operations before. \item Significant finite element kernel performance gains (up to 2$\times$) and energy efficiency gains (up to 83\%) by combining loop fusion techniques with tensor core kernels. \item Demonstration of exascale full-system scalability of the application code for each of the implemented kernel versions on a leading-edge supercomputer. \end{itemize}

 The rest of the paper is organized as follows.
-Section~\ref{sec:background} provides a brief overview of the MFEM library, the finite element algorithms and application used, and the NVIDIA tensor cores.
+Section~\ref{sec:background} provides a brief overview of the MFEM library, the finite element algorithms and application used, and the NVIDIA FP64 DMMA tensor cores.
 We then discuss how we optimized the key finite element kernels in Section~\ref{sec:optimizations}.
 Section~\ref{sec:results} shows the performance and energy efficiency improvements from our optimizations.
 In Section~\ref{sec:related} and Section~\ref{sec:conclusions}, respectively, we describe related work and summarize our conclusions.